dcolthorp/matchure/README.md

 matchure
 ============

-Matchure is pattern matching for clojure.
+Matchure is pattern matching for Clojure, by Drew Colthorp.

 * sequence destructuring
 * map destructuring